Aerial beach and property view of Caravela Beach resort

 Location: The St. John Baptist Church Road, Mondo-Waddo, Benaulim, Salcete Goa – 403716

-Braganza Pereira monument in Goa
+Braganza Pereira House in Goa

 More than 350 years old, the Menezes Braganza Pereira house is the most attractive heritage house located near the church square in Chandor.
 With a Portuguese style façade, it is a museum of chandeliers, paintings, porcelain, crystal and period furniture, and other antique items, which personify the aristocratic life of Braganza house in its heydays.